Superrehtard/old_diaspora_wiki/Community-Governance-Proposal.md

 This document is not intended to explicity show work workflow; it is an overreaching proposal for how the community can work together to emerge into a much more democratic, community-driven project.

-For Workflow-specific topics, check out our [[Community Workflows]].
+For Workflow-specific topics, check out our [[Developer Workflows]].

 The goal of this initiative is to turn Diaspora into the fully community-centric project that it was intended to be.